Perspective | Radio host Joe Madison is on a hunger strike for voting rights

 “The first time, it was Jim Crow and the Ku Klux Klan,” he said.
 “This time it’s James Crow, esquire, and the Proud Boys.
 They are relentless.
 We need everybody on the battlefield for this one.”

-According to a report by the Brennan Center for Justice Voter Law Roundup, more than 440 bills with provisions that restrict voting access were introduced in 49 states during the 2021 legislative sessions.
+According to a report by the Brennan Center for Justice’s Voting Laws Roundup, more than 440 bills with provisions that restrict voting access were introduced in 49 states during the 2021 legislative sessions.
 At least 19 states have already passed 34 laws restricting access to voting.

 “These early indicators — coupled with the ongoing mobilization around the Big Lie (the same false rhetoric about voter fraud that drove this year’s unprecedented wave of vote suppression bills) — suggest that efforts to restrict and undermine the vote will continue to be a serious threat in 2022,” the Brennan Center report said.